 The Flat: Order your typical shoe size for dress shoes.
 For me, that is an 8.5.

-The Point: Order a half-size to one full size up from your typical shoe size.
-For me that is a 9 or 9.5.
+The Point: Order a full size up from your typical shoe size.
+For me that is a 9.5.

 The Loafer: Order a half-size up from your typical shoe size.
 For me that is a 9.